 Latest Update Sep 2017: Ofsted website requirements

-See also our updated September 2018 blog post, Latest Ofsted Statutory School Website Requirements.
+UPDATE – This page is a year old now so please also see our updated September 2018 blog post, Latest Ofsted Statutory School Website Requirements.

 There are new statutory requirements which will affect the school website content of maintained schools from 1st September 2016.